pFransozi/pFransozi.github.io/_posts/2022-12-08-ISC2-CC-IV-IR-BC-DR.md

 In every field of knowledge there are terms that describe that field and support definitions, the incident terminology is:

 * **breach** is an event of loss of control, unauthorized disclosure, unauthorized acquisition, or any similar occurrence, where a person other than an authorized user accesses or potentially accesses personally identifiable information;
 * **event** is any observable occurrence** in a network or system;
 * **exploit** is a particular attack that exploits system vulnerabilities;

-* **incident** is an event that actually or potentially jeopardizes the confidentiality, integrity or availability of an information system or the information the system processes, stores or transmits.
+* **incident** is an event that actually or potentially jeopardizes the confidentiality, integrity or availability of an information system or the information the system processes, stores or transmits;

-* **intrusion** is a security event, or a combination of events, that constitutes a deliberate security incident in which an intruder gains, or attempts to gain, access to a system or system resource without authorization.
+* **intrusion** is a security event, or a combination of events, that constitutes a deliberate security incident in which an intruder gains, or attempts to gain, access to a system or system resource without authorization;

-* **threat** is any circumstance or event with the potential to adversely impact organizational operations, organizational assets, individuals, other organizations or the nation through an information system via unauthorized access, destruction, disclosure, modification of information and/or denial of service.
+* **threat** is any circumstance or event with the potential to adversely impact organizational operations, organizational assets, individuals, other organizations or the nation through an information system via unauthorized access, destruction, disclosure, modification of information and/or denial of service;

-* **vulnerability** is weakness in an information system, system security procedures, internal controls or implementation that could be exploited by a threat source.
+* **vulnerability** is weakness in an information system, system security procedures, internal controls or implementation that could be exploited by a threat source;

-* **zero day** is a previously unknown system vulnerability with the potential of exploitation without risk of detection or prevention because it does not, in general, fit recognized patterns, signatures or methods.
+* **zero day** is a previously unknown system vulnerability with the potential of exploitation without risk of detection or prevention because it does not, in general, fit recognized patterns, signatures or methods;

 ### the goal of incident response